Mary Hellen had her pick of John Quincy Adams’ three sons. She chose the wrong one.

 Louisa Adams didn’t approve of the match, but thought the passionate young lovers needed the benefit of marriage.
 She quickly arranged a small White House wedding.
 George and Charles Francis refused to attend.
 Louisa wrote to Charles about the wedding: “Madame is cool easy and indifferent as ever.”
 She feared the worst for her middle son.

 John and Mary Hellen Adams moved into the White House.
-They had two daughters, Mary Louisa and Georgeanna Frances, after her two uncles.
+They had two daughters, Mary Louisa and Georgeanna Frances.
 Grandpa Adams, whose only daughter died in infancy, was delighted with them.

 But pregnancy and motherhood didn’t suit Mary Hellen, and she grew ill and dispirited.

-As John Quincy Adams was preparing to leave the presidency, he summoned George to Washington to help him and his mother move to Boston.
+As John Quincy Adams prepared to leave the presidency, he summoned George to Washington to help him and his mother move to Boston.
 Charles thought George ‘quivered with fear’ at the prospect of his parents’ reproach.

 Distraught, George boarded a steamship in Providence, and during the journey he claimed the birds were talking and passengers laughing at him.
 On June 9, 1829, he fell or jumped overboard and drowned, an apparent suicide.
-His mother insisted it was an accident.
+His mother insisted he died by accident.

 Charles Francis, by then happily married to the wealthy Abigail Brooks, cleaned up the messes his brother left behind.